alevchuk/minibank/README.md

 Grafana is a monitoring/analytics web interface.
 This is a web server.
 Install it on the base station.

+Citations:
+* This section is based on http://docs.grafana.org/project/building_from_source/

 Prereqisits:
 * node exporters on all nodes (`lnd`, `bitcoin`, `base`)
 * prometheus of `base`